 Study abroad programs can be categorized into two broad types.
 The first is traditional study abroad, often with a language focus, in which the students spend a year or a semester at a foreign university living in a dorm or apartment or sometimes with a host family.
 The second type is experiential, field-based study abroad in which the emphasis is on non-classroom-based learning.
 Most such programs have a substantial homestay period.
 Many experiential programs have a focus on social justice.
 Study topics include: gender and development, the environment, social change and the arts, multicultural societies, and Indigenous studies.

-For a profile of one such successful program and a description of the steps in developing an experiential program, see ICADS in Central America, an interview with Sandra Kinghorn, and Experiential Education: Enriching Study Abroad Through Immersion Learning Programs by Heather Ford in the November/December 1998 issue of Transitions Abroad.
 Other examples of experiential programs include the School for International Training College Semester Abroads Nicaragua: Revolution, Transformation and Development.
 The semester is spent studying the history and politics of both Nicaragua and Cuba, economics and development, culture and identity, and social movements and civil society.
 The program consists of a seven-week homestay in Managua, a week-long visit to a rural village, and a field trip to Cuba.
-The Center for Global Education offers an experiential semester program called Multicultural Societies in Transition: Southern African Perspectives based in Windhoek, Namibia with homestays with rural and urban Namibian families, regional travel in Namibia, and a two-week seminar in South Africa.
+The Center for Global Education offers, as one example of their many such programs, an experiential semester program called Multicultural Societies in Transition: Southern African Perspectives based in Windhoek, Namibia with homestays with rural and urban Namibian families, regional travel in Namibia, and a two-week seminar in South Africa.
 Courses are offered in political and social change, the development process, history, and religion.
 These and programs like them focus on more than just learning a language; they attempt to foster a deepened understanding of a country and its people that goes far beyond what a tourist or even a student on a traditional program would ever learn.
-For descriptions of experiential programs look under Directed Field Study in the new editions of Academic Year Abroad and Vacation Study Abroad (Institute of International Education).

 Impacts of Educational Travel